-That conflicts with the desires of some immigrants, many of whom operate on the myth that as long as you return to the United States at least once a year, you can keep your green card.
+That conflicts with the desires of some immigrants, who operate on the myth that as long as you return to the United States at least once a year, you can keep your green card.
 That isn't true.
 In fact, technically speaking, you can lose your right to a green card after one day outside the United States, if you left with the intention of establishing a home elsewhere.
 This is referred to in legal terms as abandonment of residence.

 In fact, trips of up to six months don't usually raise many questions.
 However, if the trip lasts longer than six months, the questions you'll face upon return will get more probing.
-And if the trip is longer than a year, you'll raise a presumption that you've abandoned your U.S. residency, and have to work hard to convince the U.S. immigration authorities otherwise.
+And if the trip is longer than a year, you'll raise a legal presumption that you've abandoned your U.S. residency, and will have to work hard to convince U.S. immigration authorities otherwise.

 It's best to be able to show that you were kept away longer than expected by forces beyond your control, for example by a medical problem or the death of a family member.
 (Bring documentary proof of such events.)

 The list of things that make you inadmissible is longer than is found within the grounds of deportability.
 These are things that could land a green card holder in removal proceedings without having left the U.S. first.
-So if you've become inadmissible, you can often avoid trouble by staying firmly put within the United States until you can apply for citizenship.
+So if you've become inadmissible, you can often avoid trouble by staying firmly put within the United States until you can apply for U.S. citizenship.

 If you got your conditional residence based on marriage to a U.S. citizen, then you enjoy an advantage that many other green card holders don't.
 You can apply for citizenship (to naturalize) after three years, rather than the usual five years after getting your green card.
 (This assumes that you stay married to, and continue living with, the U.S. citizen all that time.)

-If you got your conditional residence as an investor (category EB-5), you'll still be subject to the five-year wait.
+If you got your conditional residence as an investor (category EB-5), however, you'll still be subject to the five-year wait.

-In either case, however, your wait to apply for U.S. citizenship could get longer if you spend a lot of time outside of the United States.
+In either case, though, your wait to apply for U.S. citizenship could get longer if you spend a lot of time outside of the United States.
 That's because of the requirement for naturalization that, during the three or five years leading up to your application:

 If you can't prove all three, you'll need to wait longer to apply, until all three are true.